Lily Sperry is the creator of Health Gossip, which she launched in early 2023. The name appeared to her in a dream.

 I really value movement and seek to always be out and about, ideally only home in the early morning and late at night.
 I don’t want to live in a city forever, but am grateful for the flaneur lifestyle that it permits.

-After breakfast, I leave the house to start my workday (outside of Health Gossip, I work as a brand copywriter at a health and wellness startup).
+After breakfast, I leave the house to start my workday (outside of Health Gossip, I work in marketing for a health and wellness startup).
 If time allows, I’ll either go to the gym before work or during my lunch break, where I do a mix of calisthenics, weightlifting, and pilates depending on the day.

 I walk for at least an hour every day, ideally listening to nothing, breaking my “music fast” at the gym with trashy Belgian house music and religious chants.